filecoin-project/specs/data-structures.md

 #### `BitField`

-Bitfields are a set of bits.
-Encoding still TBD, but it needs to be very compact.
-We can assume that most often, ranges of bits will be set, or not set, and use that to our advantage here.
-Some form of run length encoding may work well.
+Bitfields are a set of bits encoded using a custom run length encoding: rle+.  rle+ is specified below.

 #### `SectorSet`